aed3/poke-sim/DESIGN_SPEC.md

 The move, switch, or item action a player will make.
 Move actions can contain any pre-move action also taken (terastallize, dynamax, etc).
 All actions will contain extra information for double battles.

 ### Pokemon
-Information about a Pokemon that can change within one turn.
+The information about a Pokemon that can change within one turn.
 (Note: these are minimum requirements and how the rest of the information about a Pokemon is kept will be considered.)

 ### Move
 #### Member functions
 - Retrieve a list of all effects the move can generate along with the percent chance of that happening
-  - If a [Pokemon](#pokemon) and [battle scenario](#battle-scenario) are provided, it can return values specific to the situation (i.e., Rain Dance having no effect if it's already raining, Growl having no effect if the Pokemon had been Taunted, or Growth resulting +2 attack and special attack if it's sunny).
+  - If a [Pokemon](#pokemon) and [battle scenario](#battle-scenario) are provided, it can return values specific to the situation (i.e., Rain Dance has no effect if it's already raining, Growl has no effect if the Pokemon had been Taunted, or Growth resulting +2 attack and special attack if it's sunny).

 ### Calculate Damage Result
 - Max damage